Magnus Liber: Styles and Genres of the Repertoire

 The early music of Notre Dame cathedral represents a transitional time for Western culture.
 This time of change coincided with the architectural innovation that produced the structure of the Cathedral itself (earliest start of construction in 1163).
 A handful of surviving manuscripts demonstrate the evolution of polyphonic elaboration of the liturgical plainchant that was used at the cathedral every day throughout the year.
 While the concept of combining voices in harmony to enrich plainsong chant was not new, there lacked the established and codified musical theory techniques to enable the rational construction of such pieces.

 The Magnus Liber represents a step in the development of Western music between plainchant and the intricate polyphony of the later thirteenth and fourteenth centuries (see Machaut and Ars Nova).
-The music of the Magnus Liber displays a connection to the emerging Gothic style of architecture; just as ornate cathedrals were built to house holy relics, organa were written to elaborate Gregorian chant, which too was considered holy.
+The music of the Magnus Liber displays a connection to the emerging Gothic style of architecture; just as ornate cathedrals were built to house God in the Most Holy Sacrament, organa were written to elaborate Gregorian chant.

 The innovations at Notre Dame consisted of a system of musical notation which included patterns of short and long musical notes known as longs and breves.
 This system is referred to as mensural music as it demonstrates the beginning of "measured time" in music, organizing lengths of pitches within plainchant and later, the motet genre.
 In the organi of the Magnus Liber, one voice sang the notes of the Gregorian chant elongated to enormous length called the tenor (from Latin 'to hold'), but was also known as the vox principalis.
 As many as three voices, known as the vox organalis (or vinnola vox, the "vining voice") were notated above the tenor, with quicker lines moving and weaving together, a style also known as florid organum.
 The development from a single line of music (monophony) to one where multiple lines all carried the same weight (polyphony) is shown through the writing of organa.
 The practice of keeping a slow moving "tenor" line continued into secular music, and the words of the original chant survived in some cases as well.
 One of the most common genres in the Magnus Liber is the clausula, which are "sections where, in discant style, the tenor uses rhythmic patterns as well as the upper part".
 These sections of polyphony were substituted into longer organa.
 The extant manuscripts provide a number of notational challenges for modern editors since they contain only the polyphonic sections to which the monophonic chant must be added.